nm2107/Pioneer-DJM-850-driver-reverse-engineering/README.md

 available options.
     - [ ] Study the `ASIO` tab and determine the communication for the available options.
+    - [x] Explain the autolaunch behavior of the Setting Utility.
 - DVS (Digital Vinyl System) usage on Windows :
     - [ ] Study the discussion between the device and the computer when the device is in use for DVS.